zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 **JIT compilation** delays code generation until runtime.
 The workflow interleaves compilation with execution in a single unified phase.
 The system starts with a high-level representation—bytecode, IR, or source code.
 As code is needed, it compiles to machine code on-demand, caches the compiled code for reuse, executes it, and repeats this process for new code paths.
 Modern JIT systems include Java's HotSpot VM, JavaScript engines (V8, SpiderMonkey), PyPy, LuaJIT, and increasingly, ML frameworks like PyTorch 2.0 with torch.compile and JAX.

-**Advantages**:
-- **Runtime adaptability**: Can specialize code based on actual data (input shapes, branch frequencies, type information)
-- **Dynamic optimization**: Profile code during execution and recompile hot paths with aggressive optimizations
-- **Single deployment artifact**: Ship high-level IR that compiles to native code on any platform
-- **Incremental compilation**: Only compile code that actually executes

-**Disadvantages**:
-- **Compilation overhead**: First execution of code pays compilation cost (10-100ms for small functions, seconds for large modules)
-- **Memory overhead**: Must keep compiler infrastructure in memory
-- **Unpredictable performance**: First run is slow (warming up), subsequent runs are fast
-- **Complex implementation**: JIT compilers are significantly more complex than AOT compilers
+JIT compilation offers powerful capabilities for dynamic systems. **Runtime adaptability** allows the compiler to specialize code based on actual data—input shapes in neural networks, branch frequencies discovered during execution, and type information observed at runtime. **Dynamic optimization** enables profiling code during execution and recompiling hot paths with aggressive optimizations informed by real usage patterns.
+JIT systems can ship a **single deployment artifact**: high-level IR that compiles to native code on whatever platform it runs on, eliminating the need for platform-specific binaries. **Incremental compilation** means only code that actually executes pays compilation cost—unused code paths never get compiled, saving time and memory.

+However, JIT compilation imposes significant costs. **Compilation overhead** means the first execution of code pays the compilation cost, which can be 10-100ms for small functions or seconds for large modules—unacceptable for latency-sensitive applications. **Memory overhead** requires keeping the entire compiler infrastructure in memory throughout execution, consuming 50-200 MB or more. **Unpredictable performance** means the first run is slow while warming up, subsequent runs are fast—this variability complicates performance analysis and capacity planning.
+Finally, **complex implementation** makes JIT compilers significantly more complex than AOT compilers, requiring runtime compilation infrastructure, code cache management, and profile-guided optimization systems.

 ### The ML Systems Landscape